innovationOUtside/jupyter_anywidget_graphviz/README.md

 SVG(g.svg)
 ```

+In its base form, the way the Jupyter event loop runs means we canlt directly generate an output from the magic cell.
+However, setting the `-e/--embed` flag, or setting a timeout `-t/--timeout SECONDS` (default 5s), we can force a blocking action on the cell that waits for the asynchronous graphviz object to return the gernerated SVG, and then render it.

+The `.blocking_reply()` method on the object will also block until the response status is set to *completed*.

 ## Alternative solutions

 [viz.js](https://viz-js.com/) [[repo](https://github.com/mdaines/viz-js)] also seems to offer in browser graphviz rendering. [`KrunkZhou/jupyterlab-viz-krunk`](https://github.com/KrunkZhou/jupyterlab-viz-krunk) is a JupyterLab extension (untested) that seems to support backticked ` ```graphviz ` blocks in markdown cells.